Alan4247748/friendly-potato/src/pages/About.md

 ## Nerdspeak

 - I code in English - it's interpreted, general-purpose, and expressive.
 Like LISP, English is extendable and allows for MACROs.
 Syntactic sugar depends on taste.
 However, breaking changes are far and few between with an ecosystem that surpasses all.
-- **Language Proficiency:** Native in English, B1.2 in Español, and B2.1 in Deutsch.

 ## Contact